 Concrete patios are the cheapest and one of the most popular outdoor flooring options available.
-However, there are several disadvantages of having a concrete patio.
+However, there are several disadvantages to having a concrete patio.
 For instance, it is susceptible to cracks and staining.
 They also don’t add as much property value compared to other outdoor flooring choices.
 For this reason, you may want to replace it with a better option, such as a wood deck.
 But how can you turn your outdoor concrete patio with a wood deck?

-When Can You Build Over An Existing Concrete?
+When Can You Build Over an Existing Concrete?

 So if you have a worn-down concrete patio, what are your options?
 First, you can wait for the concrete to sink completely before building a deck.
 However, you will still need to fix the cracks to avoid freezing and water problems.
-Another option is an elevated decking above the concrete using deck posts and a ledger board.
+Another option is elevated decking above the concrete using deck posts and a ledger board.
 For this, you will need to drill holes in the concrete patio for the deck posts, and the deck needs to be attached to the house.

 Lastly, you can take out the concrete patio and work from there.
 In most cases, if not all, you don’t have to worry about damaging the foundation by removing the old concrete patio.

 How To Build A Deck Over Concrete Patio?